hyperledger/identus-docs/documentation/docs/quick-start.md

 This guide will demonstrate a single-tenant deployment with API Key authentication disabled and an in-memory ledger for published DID storage, which is the simplest configuration to get started as a developer.
 More advanced configuration options can be found in [Multi-Tenancy Management](/tutorials/multitenancy/tenant-onboarding) and associated [Environment Variables](/docs/atala-prism/prism-cloud-agent/environment-variables) configuration options.

 In order to spin up an agent you must:
-1. Have Docker installed
+1. Have Docker installed.
 2. Clone the [Open Enterprise Agent repository](https://github.com/hyperledger-labs/open-enterprise-agent).

-Once cloned, for the issuer create a new environment variable configuration file __infrastructure/local/.env-issuer__ with the following content:
+Once cloned, create a new environment variable configuration file to define the Issuer Agent __infrastructure/local/.env-issuer__ with the following content:

 ```
 API_KEY_ENABLED=false